RoboticsClubIITJ/ML-DL-implementation/README.md

 # ML-DL-implementation
 An implementation of ML and DL algorithms from scratch in python using nothing but numpy.

-# Install Numpy on Different Operating Systems
+# Install Git on Different Operating Systems

 ## For Windows

-1.Go to GIT website (https://git-scm.com/download/win) and choose the suitable version.
+1.Go to Git website (https://git-scm.com/download/win) and choose the suitable version.
 Remember that Git and Project naming Git for windows, are different.

 2.Install Github Desktop (https://desktop.github.com/), which includes command line version of GIT as well as in GUI also.
 It works well with Powershell alongside solid credentials caching.